 Every new business needs a business plan, a blueprint of how you will develop your new business, backed by research, to determine if the business idea is viable.
 If your new business idea requires investment capital you will not be able to obtain debt or equity financing from financial institutions, angel investors, or venture capitalists without a solid business plan to back up your ideas.

 Post-Startup Business Planning

 The business plan isn’t a do-it-and-forget-it business planning exercise but a living document that needs to be updated throughout the life cycle of your business.

 Once the business has officially started, business planning will shift to setting and meeting goals and targets.
 While some businesses make business planning an annual event, business planning is most effective when it’s done frequently and consistently.
 The process of reviewing progress on business goals and targets and setting new ones should take place at least monthly.
 It's also important to establish a clear vision and lay the path for your long-term success.

 Cash Flow Analysis

 Business Contingency Planning

 In addition to business planning for profit and growth, your business should have a contingency plan.
 Contingency business planning (also known as business continuity planning or disaster planning) is the type of business planning that focuses on dealing with crises.
 A business contingency plan is a proposed implementation plan to deal with some new emergency, event or new information that may disrupt your business.

 The goals of a contingency plan are to:

 - Provide for the safety and security of yourself, your employees, and your customers in the event of a disaster such as a fire, flood, robbery, data breach/loss, illness of key employee, etc.

-- Ensure that your business is able to resume operations as quickly as possible.
+- Ensure that your business can resume operations as quickly as possible.

 Business Succession Planning